Check PHP Version and Install on Ubuntu 24.04

 Install a specific version of PHP

-First, install the necessary commands below:
+First, install the necessary commands:

 sudo apt update sudo apt install software-properties-common